polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/zero-to-hero/deploy-to-testnet.md

     ---

-    Learn how to obtain coretime for block production with this guide, covering both on-demand and bulk options for smooth operations.
+    Get coretime for block production now!
+Follow this guide to explore on-demand and bulk options for seamless and efficient operations.

     [:octicons-arrow-right-24: Obtain Coretime](/tutorials/polkadot-sdk/parachains/zero-to-hero/obtain-coretime/)